-A goat uses vision to recognise a traditional electric fence.
-A goat that has never been in contact with a traditional electric fence doesn’t know that it causes discomfort.
-It is widely known that the animals quickly learn to stay away from the fence and that they use their sense of sight to recognise the fence, thus avoiding unpleasant electric shocks.
-In comparison, the animal will use its well-developed sense of hearing and will also notice the vibrations in the collar to recognise the Nofence boundaries.
-There is documented evidence that it takes goats a short period of time to learn this warning.
-They then use their sense of hearing to recognise when they need to turn around to avoid the discomfort associated with the electric shock.
+An animal uses vision to recognise a traditional electric fence.
+An animal that has never been in contact with a traditional electric fence does not know that it causes discomfort.
+It is widely known that the animals quickly learn to stay away from the fence and that they use their visual sense to recognise the fence, thus avoiding unpleasant electric pulses.
+In comparison, the animal will use its well-developed sense of hearing to recognise the Nofence boundaries.
+There is documented evidence that sheep, cattle and goats learn this warning in a short period of time.
+They then use their sense of hearing to recognise when they need to turn around in order to avoid the discomfort associated with the electric pulse.

 A traditional fence has an absolute boundary.
-The warning field for Nofence has a certain scope in terms of both time and distance so the animal will have enough time to understand the fencing function, turn around, and go back.
-The Nofence boundary should therefore be considered a zone instead of a hard boundary.
+The Nofence warning field has a certain scope in terms of both time and distance, so that the animal have should enough time to understand the fencing function, turn around, and go back.
+The Nofence boundary should therefore be considered a zone instead of an absolute boundary.

-Another significant difference between a traditional fence and Nofence concerns escape.
-It is difficult for a goat to escape from a traditional electric fence.
-Therefore, it can lead to risk of getting caught in the fence and receiving a continuous shock.
-Nofence gives the goat the possibility to weigh the short-term discomfort of escaping against the reason it wants to escape.
-Nofence expects hunger, thirst, herding instinct, and predator attacks to be situations that may cause a goat to choose to escape.
-In such situations, Nofence believes it is good animal welfare to give the goats this possibility.
+Another significant difference between a traditional fence and Nofence is the escape.
+It is difficult for an animal to escape from a traditional electric fence.
+It can lead to risk of getting caught in the fence and receiving continuous shocks.
+Nofence gives the animal the possibility to weigh the short-term discomfort of escaping against the reason it wants to escape.
+We expect hunger, thirst, herd instinct, and predator attacks to be situations where the animal may choose to escape.
+In such circumstances, Nofence believes it is good animal welfare to give the animals the possibility to do so.